Painting shoes canvas can be an easy and fun craft. Grab some chalk paint and learn how to paint canvas shoes for any occassion!

 Once the paint is fully dry, you can lightly sand the chalk paint if you want to add a more distressed look.
 If you want the vibrant colors, simply leave it how it is.

-Quick and easy!
+Quick and easy and a great way to add character to plain shoes!
 Now you have some fun patriotic shoes to wear for 4th of July or really any time of the year!

 How to Paint Shoes Video Tutorial